nodeca/nodeca.core/lib/queue/README.md

 all tasks to be unique, and reject duplicating ones.
 So, you can customize `taskID()` on worker registration for specific worker behaviour.
 For example, you can return constant to allow only single task instance to run.

+### chunk.setDeadline([delay, callback])

+All chunks have a limited time to finish (timeout).
+If not complete, those will be considered as failed.
+But sometime you may need to extend default deadline.
+This can be done by `.setDeadline()` method of chunk.

+- Default timeout is defined on forker registration (30s if not set).
+- If `delay` param is not passed, default timeout will be used.